wiris/html-integrations/demos/README.md

 #### Run a demo with the local package

-If you want to build a development environment and run the demo, you must link packages of the mono-repositoy on your local directory.
+If you want to build a development environment and run the demo, you must link packages of the mono-repository on your local directory.
 Also, every time a package is modified, the following command must be executed so the changes can be appreciated:

 ```sh
 $ npm run build-dev